aurelia/polyfills/ACKNOWLEDGEMENTS.md

 # Acknowledgements

-The object.Observe polyfills comes from the MDN documentation.
+The object.Observe, String, Number and Array polyfills come from the MDN documentation.
 The collections polyfills come from https://github.com/WebReflection/es6-collections.
 Many thanks to the individuals who worked so hard on these implementations.
 License are included below.

 Copyright (C) 2011 by Andrea Giammarchi, @WebReflection